“You really do have a voice. So what do you need to say?”

 Unlike the latest iteration of A Star Is Born, screenwriter Nicole Taylor’s Wild Rose is more aggressive in its handling of the feisty leading lady’s talent, giving her bark and bite.
 And whereas the former film is a daunting personal journey because the singer Ally’s talents are doubted by most people, in this instance Rose-Lynn is doubted for who she is as a self-detrimental woman cruising through life with little damage control.
 The workmanlike direction from Tom Harper doesn’t leave much of an impression, but it doesn’t really need to either.
 This is Jessie Buckley’s film from rousing start to emotional finish, and she delivers a truly astounding performance as the Glasgow girl with an American heart.
 The only other film of hers that I’ve seen was 2018’s terribly overlooked Beast, and even then, the two roles are evidence enough to say that she’s among the best actresses working today.
 She’s absolutely limitless.

-Wild Rose doesn’t stand out from the crowd because it’s some kind of exceptionally told story, but more so because it’s so utterly believable in its real life renderings.
+Wild Rose doesn’t stand out from the crowd because it’s some kind of exceptionally told fairy tale, but more so because it’s so utterly believable in its real life renderings.
 We’ve heard this song before, from the likes of Alice Doesn’t Live Here Anymore to The Wizard of Oz itself, the latter of which directly ties into the film’s final song “Glasgow (No Place Like Home)” written by Mary Steenburgen.
 These people hold grudges, make mistakes, offer advice, and make sacrifices with the hopes that it might help the ones they love most.
 In the film, Rose-Lynn directly states her affinity for country music stems from a belief that it’s three chords and the truth.
 The phrase is even tattooed on her right forearm.
 Wild Rose shows why you should have the gumption to bet on yourself in pursuit of a dream, holds as much bad fortune as it does good luck, and has the awareness to know that home is as much a place as it is a feeling.
 Sounds like a country song to me.

 “May all your heartbreaks be songs, and all your songs be hits.”